Virginia: Civil rights to present

-Protests against underfunded segregated schools started by Barbara Rose Johns in 1951 in Farmville led to the lawsuit Davis v.
-County School Board of Prince Edward County.
-This case, filed by Richmond natives Spottswood Robinson and Oliver Hill, was decided in 1954 with Brown v.
-Board of Education, which rejected the doctrine of "separate but equal".
-But, in 1956, under the policy of "massive resistance" led by the influential segregationist Senator Harry F. Byrd and his Byrd Organization, the Commonwealth prohibited desegregated local schools from receiving state or private funding as part of the Stanley Plan.
-After schools in many districts began closing in September 1958, state and district courts ruled the plan unconstitutional, and on February 2, 1959, the first Black students integrated schools in Arlington and Norfolk, where they were known as the Norfolk 17.
-Prince Edward County still refused to integrate, and closed their county school system in June 1959.
-The Supreme Court ordered the county's public schools to be, like others in the state, open and integrated in May 1964, which they finally did that September.
+High-school student Barbara Rose Johns started a strike in 1951 at her underfunded and segregated school in Prince Edward County.
+The protests led Spottswood Robinson and Oliver Hill to file a lawsuit against the county.
+Their case joined Brown v.
+Board of Education at the Supreme Court, which rejected the doctrine of "separate but equal" in 1954.
+The segregationist establishment, led by Senator Harry F. Byrd and his Byrd Organization, reacted with a strategy called "massive resistance", and the General Assembly passed a package of laws in 1956 that cut off funding to local schools that desegregated, causing some to close.
+Courts ruled the strategy unconstitutional, and on February 2, 1959, Black students integrated schools in Arlington and Norfolk, where they were known as the Norfolk 17.
+Rather than integrate, county leaders in Prince Edward shut their school system in June 1959.
+When litigation again reached the Supreme Court, it ordered the county to reopen and integrate its schools, which finally happened in September 1964.

-The civil rights movement gained national support during the 1960s.
-Federal passage of the Civil Rights Act in June 1964 and Voting Rights Act in August 1965, and their later enforcement, helped end racial segregation in Virginia and overturn Jim Crow era state laws.
-In June 1967, the Supreme Court also struck down the state's ban on interracial marriage with Loving v.
+Federal passage of the Civil Rights Act (1964) and Voting Rights Act (1965), and their later enforcement by the Justice Department, helped end racial segregation in Virginia and overturn Jim Crow laws.
+In 1967, the Supreme Court struck down the state's ban on interracial marriage with Loving v.
 Virginia.
 In 1968, Governor Mills Godwin called a commission to rewrite the state constitution.
-The new constitution, which banned discrimination and removed articles which now violated federal law, passed in a referendum with 71.8% support and went into effect in June 1971.
-In 1977, Black members became the majority of Richmond's city council; in 1989, Douglas Wilder became the first African American elected as governor in the United States; and in 1992, Bobby Scott became the first Black congressman from Virginia since 1888.
+The new constitution, which banned discrimination and removed articles that now violated federal law, passed in a referendum and went into effect in 1971.
+In 1989, Douglas Wilder became the first African American elected as governor in the United States, and in 1992, Bobby Scott became the first Black congressman from Virginia since 1888.